Adolph Rupp: Civil rights

-Career after Kentucky
+Executive career

+Memphis Tams

-In April 1972, Rupp was named Team President of the Memphis Pros, soon to become the Memphis Tams, of the American Basketball Association.
+In April 1972, Rupp was named team president of the Memphis Pros, soon to become the Memphis Tams, of the American Basketball Association.
+Rupp was used mostly as a figurehead by Finley, who sent him to travel to games and sit by the press table so others could see him.
 In June 1973 Rupp quit as Tams president, calling the ABA "bush league" and saying it "would never survive".
+According to Ron Grinker, an attorney for players, Rupp (who had apparently drank several Kentucky bourbons) once stated in conversation that the problem with the league was "that there are too many n----r boys in it now."

+Kentucky Colonels

-Three months later, Rupp was hired as Vice President of the Board of the Kentucky Colonels of the American Basketball Association.
+In September 1973, Rupp was hired as Vice President of the Board of the Kentucky Colonels of the American Basketball Association.

 Death

 Rupp died of spinal cancer at age 76 in Lexington, Kentucky, on December 10, 1977, on a night when Kentucky defeated his alma mater, Kansas, at Allen Fieldhouse in Lawrence, Kansas.
 The game that night was promoted as "Adolph Rupp Night".
 He is buried in Lexington Cemetery.
 Rupp Arena, the current home of the Kentucky men's basketball team, is named in his honor.